rhaiscript/book/src/rust/packages/create.md

 }

-// Define the package 'MyPackage'. def_package!(rhai:MyPackage:"My own personal super package", module, {
+// Define the package 'MyPackage'. def_package! {
+    /// My own personal super package
+    rhai::MyPackage => |module| {
         // Aggregate other packages simply by calling 'init' on each.
         ArithmeticPackage::init(module);
         LogicPackage::init(module);
         BasicArrayPackage::init(module);
         BasicMapPackage::init(module);

-    // Merge all registered functions and constants from the plugin module into the custom package.
+        // Merge all registered functions and constants from the plugin module
+        // into the custom package.
         //
-    // The sub-module 'my_sub_module' is flattened and its functions registered at the top level.
+        // The sub-module 'my_sub_module' is flattened and its functions
+        // registered at the top level.
         //
-    // The text string name in the second parameter can be anything and is reserved for future use;
+        // The text string name in the second parameter can be anything
-    // it is recommended to be an ID string that uniquely identifies the plugin module.
+        // and is reserved for future use; it is recommended to be an
+        // ID string that uniquely identifies the plugin module.
         //
         // The constant variable, 'MY_NUMBER', is ignored.
         //
-    // This call ends up registering three functions at the top level of the package:
+        // This call ends up registering three functions at the top level of
+        // the package:
-    //   1) greet
+        // 1) 'greet'
-    //   2) get_num
+        // 2) 'get_num'
-    //   3) get_sub_num (pulled up from 'my_sub_module')
+        // 3) 'get_sub_num' (flattened from 'my_sub_module')
         //
-    combine_with_exported_module!(module, "my-functions", my_module));
+        combine_with_exported_module!(module, "my-mod", my_plugin_module));
-});
+    }
+}
 ```